 his character has launched himself off the ground and is swinging a punch at the same time.
 Head Draw two lines to indicate the position and angle of the shoulders and hips.
 Draw a line for the spine.
-Sketch the positions of the Indicate the facial features Hips joints with dots.
-Using the construction lines as a auide, start drawing in the main shapes of the body.
-Draw in tube shapes for the legs; note how the legs appear shorter as they angle towards or away from the viewer 40 hese two figures are in the middle of a fight.
-One of them is being thrown through the air by a swinging punch.
+Sketch the Indicate the positions of the facial features. joints with dots.
+Using the construction lines as a quide, start drawing in the main shapes of the body.
+Draw in tube shapes for the leas; note how the leas appear shorter as they angle towards or away from the viewer.